Drone photo of Bridgewater College campus during sunrise

 Withdrawal Policy: Please consult the catalog for information on withdrawal policy and possible refunding of fees.
 Fees are subject to change without notice.

-In order to better ensure that all students have an opportunity to take May Term courses, students will have two May Terms included in their tuition.
-Students may enroll in additional May terms for an additional tuition fee, plus a residential fee if applicable.
+In order to better ensure that all students have an opportunity to take May Term courses, two May Term sessions are included in each student’s regular tuition during their time at BC.
+Students may enroll in additional May Terms for an additional tuition fee, plus a residential fee if applicable.

 There may be additional charges to students enrolled in May Term courses involving travel, off-campus housing or other expenses.